Weijinfu/weijinfu.github.io/_pages/about.md

 **Jinfu Wei**\*, Heng Chang\*, Xiaohang Liu\*, Li Liu, Likun Li, Shiji Zhou, CChengyuan Li, Di Xu, Wei Gao, Ran Liao.

-- The first approach to add watermarks in DMs for point clouds generation;
+- The first approach to add watermarks in DMs for point cloud generation;
 - PI-HiDDeN tackles the challenge of extracting watermarks in the point cloud from the permutation invariant embedding space.
 - The dual-period distilling confronts the challenge of the accumulation of gradients in DMs that prevents the completion of the point cloud;
 </div>